 I know some of my readers are big smartphone fans and love to use the apps.
 The photo below is from Photo Lab which has free and paid versions.
 I love how the photo is changed into a charcoal drawing in just an instant with no fussing or challenging instructions for beginners.
 I don’t know about you, but I wish I could draw like that.

 I described in the challenge post how I created the stunning picture below from the filters in Lunapic.
 The graphic oil painting effect is rich and vibrant and really makes the photo look amazing.
 The range of effects you can discover ranges from the subtle and soft to the ‘Oh My Goodness’ so it is worth a look.

 A Photo Lab Selfie

 The final selfie is ‘Peony Double Exposure’ from Photo Lab which is an iPhone app.

-The filter gives Toulouse a really old-fashioned vintage look.
-The peonies frame his face beautifully with soft colour and the original photograph is turned black and white by Photo Lab as part of a really pretty double exposure.
-If you have a good photo app on your phone, it should do something like this too.
+The filter gives Toulouse a really old-fashioned vintage look and the peonies frame his face beautifully with soft colour.
+The original photograph was turned black and white by Photo Lab.
+If you have a good photo app on your phone, it should do something similar

 A Final Encouraging Thought

 If you are unsure about entering this year’s challenge because you don’t have fancy software.
 Check out the reports on Lunapic (and the other software).
 Lunapic is perfect for any beginner, easy to use and all the hard work is done by their servers, not your computer.